 – work on a mostly software or research based charitable project without having to worry about runway.

-Applicants are invited to apply by filling out the form here (selecting the first or second options).
+Applicants are invited to apply by filling out the form here (selecting the first option).

 For stays of 30 days or under, the Community Manager or any Trustee can make a decision.
 For stays over 30 days, the Community Manager or a Trustee will conduct video interviews with promising applicants.
-A report will then be sent to a committee of Trustees and Advisors to score applications on a scale relative to donating the cost of hosting the applicant to GiveDirectly.
-Space permitting, an estimated expected value of the proposed work of 1x donating the cost of the stay to GiveDirectly is the bar to acceptance for grants of free stays (0.5x for subsidised stays).
+A report will then be sent to a committee of the Trustees, Community Manager and Advisors to score applications on a scale relative to donating the cost of hosting the applicant to GiveDirectly.
+Space permitting, an estimated expected value of the proposed work of 1x donating the cost of the stay to GiveDirectly is the bar to acceptance for grants of free or subsidised stays.
 This bar rises with diminishing hotel capacity.
 A decision to reject or accept the application is made by majority of Trustees and/or Advisors assessing that application.
 Individual Trustees can veto applications.
 Trustees and Advisors can also contest applications, at which point there is further discussion and a decision made by the Trustees.
 For more detail, see our Grant Making Policy.